rhzg/IVCT_Runtime/README.md

 3) The IVCTsut folder contains the system under test configurations and the results from the test cases within the capability badges.

 4) The TC folder contains a typical configuration to execute the test engine

+More information can be found in the wiki (https://github.com/MSG134/IVCT_Runtime/wiki)